Landslides and Erosion

 Indigenous Trees: A Legacy Of National Importance

-The natural health and fertile beauty in this indigenous Juniper forest illuminate with precision the healing ability of a native forest and the severe Nature and habitat destruction that occurred with the introduction of the Eucalyptus tree.
+The natural health and fertile beauty of this indigenous Juniper forest illuminate, with precision, the healing capacity of a native forest and the severe destruction of nature and habitats that occurred with the introduction of the Eucalyptus tree.
 Due to these shortcomings in the Eucalyptus plantation's water-retention capacity, it cannot counterbalance the uneven distribution of rainfall.
-Therefore, this eucalyptus poisoning of the ground creates a devastating water-repelling fabric in the upper soil layer, all too often followed by torrential flash floods and flooding in the downslope areas.
+Therefore, this eucalyptus poisoning of the ground creates a highly water-repellent fabric in the upper soil layer, all too often followed by torrential flash floods and flooding in downslope areas.

 The Highland's Clean Air & Clean Water